KubaTaba1uga/python_clean_code/packaging/README.md

 ```

 # Files examples
-Setuptools allows using configuration files (usually pyproject.toml) to define a package’s metadata and other options that are normally supplied to the setup() function (declarative config).
+Setuptools allows using configuration files (usually pyproject.toml) to define a package’s metadata and other options that are normally supplied to the setup() function.

 ## pyproject.toml
 ```